maslonski/GauntRPGlet_v.0.1.0/README.md

 # GauntRPGlet_v.0.1.0
 Clone of Gauntlet (1985) Arcade game with additional RPG elements.
 Written in C++ and GLUT library.
-School project on Software Engineering II subject from year 2015.
+School project on Software Engineering II subject.

 Control:
 W, A, S, D - move;